 - Karel Bezstarosti, Alireza Ghamari, Frank G. Grosveld, Jeroen A. A. Demmers (2010) Differential proteomics based on 18O labeling to determine the Cyclin Dependent Kinase 9 interactome.
 J Proteome Res 9:4464-4475

 - van den Berg DL, Snoek T, Mullin NP, Yates A, Bezstarosti K, Demmers J, Chambers I, Poot RA (2010) An Oct4-centered protein interaction network in embryonic stem cells.
 Cell Stem Cell 6:369-381.

 The Demmers lab uses advanced proteomics, cell biological and biochemical approaches to study the ubiquitin-proteasome system (UPS).
 The UPS is a major process that includes the active marking of proteins by ubiquitin in order to be degraded.
-It is essential in the regulation of proteostasis in the cell; dysfunctioning of the UPS and proteome imbalance have been implicated in diseases such as cancer and neurodegenerative disorders.
-We are interested in dissecting the molecular mechanisms of the UPS.
-We manipulate the proteasome e.g. by depleting specific subunits and apply state-of-the-art quantitative proteomics technology to monitor the effects on the global proteome and the ubiquitinome.
+It is essential in the regulation of proteostasis in the cell - dysfunctioning of the UPS and proteome imbalance have been implicated in diseases such as cancer and neurodegenerative disorders.
+We are interested in dissecting the molecular mechanisms of the UPS and for this we manipulate the proteasome, e.g. by depleting specific subunits, and apply state-of-the-art quantitative proteomics technology to monitor the effects on the global proteome and the ubiquitinome.
 Research projects in the lab often have both a methodological and a biological angle.
 First, we develop analytical tools to better be able to study the proteome and ubiquitinome.
 These tools then allow us to study the molecular mechanism of the UPS and hence open up new avenues for the manipulation of the proteasome in UPS related diseases.

 Remodeling of the ubiquitinome after proteasome inactivation